alvo254/sky/docs/SAD.md

 - **Microservices Architecture**
     - Break down monolithic applications into microservices to be deployed in EKS.
 - **CI/CD Pipeline**
-    - Set up CI/CD pipelines using Tekton for automated deployments.
+    - Set up CI/CD pipelines using Tekton for automated deployments.  //Learning while testing

 #### Implementation Phase

 - **EKS Cluster Setup**
     - Provision the EKS cluster with appropriate node groups and autoscaling configurations.
     - Configure VPC, subnets, and security groups.
-Implement Kubernetes network policies.
+Implement cilium networking policies.
 - **Service Deployment**
     - Deploy applications as Kubernetes deployments, statefulsets, and daemonsets.
-    - Use Helm charts for managing Kubernetes resources.
+    - Use Helm charts for managing Kubernetes resources.    //ishish about this
 - **Monitoring and Logging**
-    - Integrate with AWS CloudWatch, Prometheus, and Grafana for monitoring.
+    - Integrate with AWS CloudWatch.
     - Use Fluentd for log aggregation and forwarding to CloudWatch Logs.
 - **Security Implementation**
     - Set up IAM roles for service accounts, secrets management, and encryption.